tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tag Rating/README.md

 ## Notes

-This is not a site visitor rating system.
+This code is not a site visitor rating system.

 The rating type words can not represent symbols such as ★.
 Use the symbols rating type for symbols.
 For best result use number and letter characters.